keithmburu/blobilism/README.md

 # Blobilism

-This demo implements a simple drawing program based on a circle brush.
+This demo implements a simple drawing program based on a keyhole brush.

 * Supports multiple brush sizes (no smaller than size 1)
 * Supports multiple colors with a pallette (at least three)